jennadar/5G-Core-Implementation-Using-Slicing/README.md

 | NSSF | 10.8.2.8/24 | SST:1, SD:1 <br> SST:1, SD:2 <br> SST:2, SD:1 <br> SST:2, SD:2 |

 Subscriber Information (other information is the same) is as follows.
-This user informations were registered with Open5GS WebUI
+This user information were registered with Open5GS WebUI

 | UE # |	IMSI |	DNN	 |  OP/OPc  |
 | --- | --- | --- | --- |